nh-server/switch-guide/docs/extras/updating.md

 Updating your Atmosphere and Hekate installation using atmosphere-updater:

+!!!tip ""
-!!! tip "" - Always update Atmosphere and Hekate together when using atmosphere-updater!
+    - Always update Atmosphere and Hekate together when using atmosphere-updater!
 Otherwise your `reboot_payload.bin` will not correctly be preserved.

 1. Open the Homebrew menu
 2. Open `Atmosphere-Updater`.